-Most changes in deferred tax assets or liabilities are recognized as a component of tax expense in profit or loss.
-Only changes in deferred tax assets or liabilities that relate to items recognized in other comprehensive income or directly in equity are recognized in other comprehensive income or directly in equity, respectively.
+Most changes in deferred tax assets or liabilities are recognized as a component of tax expense in profit or loss, except to the extent that it relates to items recognized in other comprehensive income or directly in equity.
+In this case, the tax is also recognized in other comprehensive income or directly in equity, respectively.